Javier Valle Riestra: Early political career

-Prosecution under the Velasco regime and exile (1969-1976)
+Prosecution under the Velasco regime and exile (1969–1976)

 In 1969, he was criminally charged by the military regime of Juan Velasco Alvarado for allegedly planning a maneuver against the agrarian reform carried out by the government; because his in-laws (the Pardo family) were shareholders of the Pucalá farm and had been paid for the reform.
 The businessman Roberto Letts alerted Valle Riestra to the accusation and he took a flight to London via Paris.
-In various interviews, Valle Riestra comments that on the outward journey he spoke with the son of former Bolivian president Enrique Peñaranda, who recommended that he go into exile in Madrid.
+In various interviews, Valle Riestra commented that on the outward journey he spoke with the son of former Bolivian president Enrique Peñaranda, who recommended that he go into exile in Madrid.

 In 1976, Valle Riestra returned to Peru and was acquitted of the charges.

 Deputy and Senator

 In the 1980 elections, he was elected as Member of the Chamber of Deputies.
 For the 1985 elections, Valle Riestra announced his candidacy for APRA nomination for President, but he withdrew after it was evident that he would lose to victor Alan García.
 Instead, he was elected Senator, being reelected in 1990.
 In the 1990 election, he was the second running mate of APRA nominee Luis Alva Castro but the ticket lost to Alberto Fujimori.
 His term as Senator ended in 1992, when President Alberto Fujimori dissolved Congress with a self-coup.
 Valle Riestra retired momentarily from politics.